-Counsellor item code Service Service description Requires insurer pre-approval via AHRR Maximum fee (\$) (excl.
-GST) Note: Maximum class size is six participants from this group can be provided without pre- approval from the insurer.
-Other COU004 Report writing Occurs only when the insurer requests the counsellor compile a written report providing details of the worker's treatment, progress and work capacity (other than an Allied Health Recover Request) Note: Requires pre-approval and must be requested by the insurer.
-Yes, provided at request of insurer \$13.00 (+GST)/ 5 minutes - maximum of 60 minutes COU005 Case conference "Case conference" means face-to-face meeting, video conference or teleconference with any or all of the following: the worker (including a support person, if requested by the worker) employer workplace rehabilitation provider insurer; and/or other treatment provider/s delivering services to the worker (including the nominated treating doctor) The following are not considered a case conference and are not to be charged as such: discussions with the worker only (and a support person, if requested by the worker) discussions with Independent Consultants discussions between treating doctors and counsellors relating to treatment.
-Insurer pre-approval is not required for a maximum of two hours per counsellor.
-Over two hours per counsellor of case conferencing requires insurer pre-approval. \$13.00 (+GST)/ 5 minutes
+Counsellor item code 1 Service 2 Service description 3 Requires insurer pre-approval 4 Maximum fee (\$) (excl.
+GST) 5 COU005 Case conference "Case conference" means a face-to-face meeting, video conference or teleconference and must: seek to clarify the worker's capacity/fitness for work, barriers to return to work, and strategies to overcome these barriers be an open forum to ensure parties share the same expectations about the worker's recovery at work or return to suitable employment.
+A case conference can be between a practitioner and any or all of the following: the employer the workplace rehabilitation provider an injury management consultant the insurer; and/or other treatment practitioner/s delivering services to the worker (including the nominated treating doctor) A case conference can be between the worker (including a support person, if requested by the worker) and the practitioner, but must also include a person from the list above.
+The following are not considered a case conference and are not to be charged as such: discussions between a practitioner and the worker (and their support person, if requested by the worker) which are not attended by a person from the list above discussions between treating doctors and an accredited exercise physiologist relating to Insurer pre-approval is not required for a maximum of two hours per counsellor.
+Over two hours per counsellor of case conferencing requires insurer pre-approval. \$13.60 (+GST) /5 minutes